Sceptre: Christendom

 With the advent of Christianity, the sceptre was often tipped with a cross instead of with an eagle.
 However, during the Middle Ages, the finials on the top of the sceptre varied considerably.

 In England, from a very early period, two sceptres have been concurrently used, and from the time of Richard I, they have been distinguished as being tipped with a cross and a dove respectively.
 In France, the royal sceptre was tipped with a fleur de lys, and the other, known as the main de justice, had an open hand of benediction on the top.

-Sceptres with small shrines on the top are sometimes represented on royal seals, as on the great seal of Edward III, where the king, enthroned, bears such a sceptre, but it was an unusual form; and it is of interest to note that one of the sceptres of Scotland, preserved at Edinburgh, has such a shrine at the top, with little images of the Virgin Mary, Saint Andrew, and Saint James the Great in it.
+Sceptres with small shrines on the top are sometimes represented on royal seals, as on the great seal of Edward III, where the king, enthroned, bears such a sceptre, but it was an unusual form; and one of the sceptres of Scotland, preserved at Edinburgh, has such a shrine at the top, with little images of the Virgin Mary, Saint Andrew, and Saint James the Great in it.
 This sceptre was, it is believed, made in France around 1536 for James V. Great seals usually represent the sovereign enthroned, holding a sceptre (often the second in dignity) in the right hand, and the orb and cross in the left.
-Harold Godwinson appears thus in the Bayeux tapestry.
+Harold Godwinson appears thus in the Bayeux Tapestry.

 The earliest English coronation form of the 9th century mentions a sceptre (sceptrum), and a staff (baculum).
-In the so-called coronation form of Ethelred II a sceptre (sceptrum), and a rod (virga) appear, as they do also in the case of a coronation order of the 12th century.
-In a contemporary account of Richard I’s coronation, the royal sceptre of gold with a gold cross (sceptrum), and the gold rod with a gold dove on the top (virga), enter the historical record for the first time.
+In the so-called coronation form of Æthelred the Unready, a sceptre (sceptrum), and a rod (virga) appear, as they do also in the case of a coronation order of the 12th century.
+In a contemporary account of Richard I's coronation, the royal sceptre of gold with a gold cross (sceptrum), and the gold rod with a gold dove on the top (virga), enter the historical record for the first time.
 About 1450, Sporley, a monk of Westminster, compiled a list of the relics there.
 These included the articles used at the coronation of Saint Edward the Confessor, and left by him for the coronations of his successors.
 A golden sceptre, a wooden rod gilt, and an iron rod are named.
 These survived until the Commonwealth, and are minutely described in an inventory of the regalia drawn up in 1649, when everything was destroyed.

 For the coronation of Charles II of England, new sceptres with the Cross and the Dove were made, and though slightly altered, they are still in use today.
 Two sceptres for the queen consort, one with a cross, and the other with a dove, have been subsequently added.

-The flags of Moldova and Montenegro have sceptres on them.
+The flags of Moldova and Montenegro have sceptres on them, clasped by eagles.